 Here is a breakdown of the dorms based on our experience:

 Glades Park Tower: Glades Park Tower (or GPT) features suite-style dorms with both double and single rooms.
 You share a restroom with your suitemates.
 GPT’s North tower is home to FAU’s Resident Learning Communities.
 In the Resident Learning Communities, students have the opportunity to live on the same floor as students with the same major giving opportunities for the same class schedule, study group options, and learning community-specific events.
 The North tower features the same amenities as the South Tower.
 The South Tower of GPT is a freshman residential hall featuring complimentary laundry services, computer labs, outdoor grills, communal kitchen, Sand Volleyball, and study rooms.
+The close proximity of GPT to the breezeway makes it a favorite amoung Freshman students.

 Heritage Park Towers: Heritage Park Towers (or HPT) is a suite-style residence hall featuring both single and double rooms.
 You share a restroom with your suitemates.
 HPT features complimentary laundry services, computer labs, outdoor grills, and communal kitchen, Sand Volleyball, multipurpose room with a large screen tv and study rooms.
 Heritage Park Towers is close to the breezeway, center marketplace, and the Atlantic dining hall.
+Hertiage Park Towers is a favorite amoung Freshman Students.

-Innovation Village: Innovation Village features 2 towers, North and South.
+Innovation Village (IVA): Innovation Village features 2 towers, North and South.
 Innovation Village is exclusive to upperclassmen, graduate, and medical students The Innovation Village Courtyard, shared by both North and South Towers, has a resort-style swimming pool, sand volleyball court, barbecue grills, picnic tables, and a convenience store.
 In both towers, every room is a single in a suite-style.
 There are 4 bedrooms in each suite that share a full kitchen, in-suite washer and dryer, 2 restrooms, and a living and dining area.
 Innovation Village features complimentary laundry services, computer labs, outdoor grills, and Sand Volleyball, Fitness Center, multi-purpose room with a large screen tv and study rooms.
 Innovation Village is within walking distance to the stadium and is one of the newest and nicest halls on campus.

-Parliament Hall: Parliament hall is the newest residence hall at FAU.
+Parliament Hall (Par): Parliament hall is the newest residence hall at FAU.
 Parliament Hall features both single and double dorms.
 You share a restroom with your suitemates.
 Parliament Hall has amenities such as a communal kitchen, library, computer lab, fitness room, laundry facilities, and a two-story study lounge.
 Parliament is one of the most popular resident halls on campus; however, it is the farthest freshman dorm from the center of campus.

-University Village: University Village Apartments are apartment-style dorms for upperclassmen, graduate, and medical students.
+University Village (UVA): University Village Apartments are apartment-style dorms for upperclassmen, graduate, and medical students.
 UVA features 4 bedrooms, 2 story apartments or 1-bedroom studio style.
 Both apartment styles are fully furnished and feature kitchens in the apartment.
 The 4-bedroom style also includes a furnished living and dining area.
 UVA features complimentary laundry services, computer labs, and multipurpose rooms with TVs and pool tables.
 UVA is a great option for upperclassmen living on campus; it is close to the business and science buildings.
 Students are allowed to bring their own microwaves if they wish.
 The studio bedrooms serve as just a large open space with the bedroom and living area.
 In the four-bedroom option, the kitchen is on one floor while the bedrooms are on a separate floor.

-There is also the Business and professional Women’s scholarship house which is for women with strong academic promise as well as substantial outside financial assistance.
+There is also the Business and Professional Women’s scholarship house which is for women with strong academic promise as well as substantial outside financial assistance.
 16 women are able to live here.
 There is an application that must be done which shows all of the requirements as well as terms of program involvement.
 Through elected officers, residents are responsible for house operations which include: finances, cooking, and cleaning.